Pin art

-Pin Art or Pinscreen is an executive toy patented in 1987 by Ward Fleming.
+Pin art, also known as a pinscreen, is an executive toy.
 It consists of a boxed surface made of a crowded array of pins that are free to slide in and out independently in a screen to create a three-dimensional relief.
 Other similar product names are "PinPressions" and "Pinhead".
 The original Pinscreen toys were made of metal pins, which were heavier and tended to bend easily; newer Pinscreen toys are generally made of plastic pins.
 Pinscreens have also been used for animation production; a larger device working on a similar principle was invented by Claire Parker in 1935.